Delay-Phase Precoding for Wideband THz Massive MIMO: Delay-Phase Precoding for THz Massive MIMO

-To better illustrate the beam split effect, we provide the normalized array gain comparison achieved by the analog beamforming vector $\mathbf{a}_{l}$ between sub-6G MIMO system, mmWave massive MIMO system, and THz massive MIMO system in Fig. 4.
-The BSRs of them are $0.03$, $0.29$, and $1.6$, respectively.
-We can observe from Fig. 4 that in sub-6G and mmWave systems with $\mathrm{BSR}<1$, the beams at subcarrier frequencies $f_{1}$ and $f_{M}$ slightly squint from the beam at the central frequency $f_\mathrm{c}$.
-The array gain loss across the entire bandwidth is limited.
-Nevertheless, for THz massive MIMO systems, the beams at subcarrier frequencies $f_{1}$ and $f_{M}$ are totally separated from the beam at the central frequency $f_\mathrm{c}$, and point to the physical direction far away from $\theta_{l}$.
-This beam split effect will cause serious array gain loss across the entire bandwidth.
-To better reveal the array gain loss caused by the beam split effect, Fig. 5 illustrates the normailized array gain achieved by the analog beamforming vector $\mathbf{a}_{l}$ at different subcarriers $m$ for sub-6G MIMO system, mmWave MIMO system, and THz massive MIMO system.
-The system parameters are the same as these in Fig. 4.
-We can see from Fig. 5 that the analog beamforming vector $\mathbf{a}_{l}$ suffers from a severe array gain loss in wideband THz massive MIMO system, while, the array gain losses in sub-6G and mmWave systems are not serious.
-These results are consistent with the BSRs of these systems as $0.03<0.29<1<1.6$, which indicates the beam split effect occurs in THz system but not in sub-6G or mmWave system.
+To better illustrate the beam split effect, we compare the normalized array gain comparison achieved by the analog beamforming vector $\mathbf{a}_{l}$ between sub-6G MIMO system, mmWave massive MIMO system, and THz massive MIMO system in Fig. 4 (a), (b), (c), and (d).
+The BSRs of them are $0.03$, $0.29$, $1.6$, and $1.71$, respectively.
+In Fig. 4 (e), we provide the average normalized array gain with respect to the defined BSR.
+We can observe from Fig. 4 (a) and (b) that in sub-6G and mmWave systems with $\mathrm{BSR}<1$, the beams at subcarrier frequencies $f_{1}$ and $f_{M}$ slightly squint from the beam at the central frequency $f_\mathrm{c}$.
+By contrast, for THz massive MIMO systems in Fig. 4 (c) and (d) with $\mathrm{BSR}>1$, the beams at subcarrier frequencies $f_{1}$ and $f_{M}$ are totally separated from the beam at the central frequency $f_\mathrm{c}$.
+Fig. 4 (c) illustrates that a wide bandwidth $B$ will cause severe beam split effect.
+Fig. 4 (d) shows that even if the bandwidth is not large, i.e., equal to that in mmWave systems in Fig. 4 (b), a large antenna number $N_\mathrm{t}$ will also introduce the serious beam split.
+The above observations are consistent with the array gain analysis and the defined BSR highlighted in Fig. 4 (e), which verifies that the beam split effect is caused by the wide bandwidth and large antenna number in THz massive MIMO systems.
+Moreover, Fig. 4 (e) shows that the average normalized array gain decreases monotonically with BSR, which indicates the defined BSR could be able to efficiently reflect the degree of the beam split effect.
+Besides, Fig. 5 illustrates the normalized array gain achieved by the analog beamforming vector $\mathbf{a}_{l}$ at different subcarriers $m$.
+We can see from Fig. 5 that the analog beamforming vector $\mathbf{a}_{l}$ suffers from a severe array gain loss in wideband THz massive MIMO system due to the beam split effect.
+While, the array gain losses in sub-6G and mmWave systems are not serious.
 Particularly, for more than $50\%$ of subcarriers, e.g., the subcarriers $m\leq47$ or $m\geq81$ in THz massive MIMO system, the user will suffer from more than $80\%$ array gain loss.